I2Djs/pdf-frame/packages/pdf-frame-nuxt/README.md

 ## Introduction

-pdf-frame-nuxt is a nuxt component designed for rendering PDF/Canvas graphics, and it's built upon the i2djs framework.
+pdf-frame-nuxt is a nuxt module for rendering PDF/Canvas graphics, and it's built on the i2djs framework.
 It employs an intuitive HTML-based syntax to define graphics, making it simple for users to create and manage 2D graphical elements using SVG-like tags.
 In addition, pdf-frame-nuxt facilitates the rendering of graphics in both PDF and Canvas formats, offering efficiency and versatility in generating diverse graphical content.

 ## Features

 * Declarative HTML syntax for defining graphical content.
-* Renders PDF, Canvas output
+* Renders PDF and Canvas outputs.
-* Adoption of SVG tag syntax for creating geometrical shapes.
+* Dynamic content creation leveraging vuejs capabilities - template engine and reactivity.
-* Easy creation of multi-page PDF documents.
+* Provides abstract elements to define multi-page PDF documents.

 ## Installation